 Begin your career sooner

 Students enrolled in the joint program take classes that meet the curriculum requirements for both a BS and MPH.
 BS/MPH students work with undergraduate and graduate advisors to design a flexible program of study that enables them to use their undergraduate electives strategically to begin graduate coursework.
+All BS/MPH graduates will fulfill the same competencies that guide the MPH program.

 |Fall Semester||Take 2 MPH core courses|